yaya2devops/bachelor-guide/docs/power.md

 this fundamentally altered the culture of istic

-students, saying it with extreme humility, began to embrace interaction and communication
+students began to embrace interaction and communication

 the level of intellectual engagement soared